Chesza-Chesza/EloChesza/README.md

   * [gem 'groupdate'](https://github.com/ankane/groupdate "Groupdate")

-After checking that the [Gemfile](https://github.com/Chesza-Chesza/EloChesza/blob/main/Gemfile) is complete run:
+After checking if the [Gemfile](https://github.com/Chesza-Chesza/EloChesza/blob/main/Gemfile) is complete, run:

 `bundle install`

 # Other dependencies
-Remberber to add the yarn to install all dependencies of the project:
+Remember to add the yarn to install all dependencies of the project:

 `yarn install`